seanshnkim/seanshnkim.github.io/_posts/2025-01-10-DFS-and-recursion.md

 | NULL      | not NULL   | 1 + depth(right)     |
 | NULL      | NULL       | 1                    |

-This is a code without additional parameter:
+This is a code without an additional parameter:

 ```cpp
 int minDepth(TreeNode* root) {